jamesgray0/academic-kickstart/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
-James Gray is a clinical fellow in pediatric emergency medicine at Cincinnati Children's.
+James is a clinical fellow in pediatric emergency medicine at Cincinnati Children's.
 His interests are in the intersection of technology, education, and the emergency care of acutely ill and injured children.